 Speakers may not combine or transfer their time allocations.
 Unused portions of individual allotted time may not be yielded to other speakers.

-Speakers are asked to address topics relevant to the University of North Carolina.
+Speakers are asked to address topics relevant to the Board of Governors.

 Speakers must be physically present to address the board.
 Speakers will not be permitted by telephone or videoconferencing technology.